Request Access to Climatiqs data tool kit.

 How are spend-based emission factors represented?

-Obtained spend-based emission factors are expressed in either basic prices (at the factory gate, including only cost of production) or purchaser prices (at the shop shelf, including tax, transport and trade margins).
-This means they incorporate upstream emissions, therefore accounting for the effects of global trade, but exclude use and end-of-life phases.
+Spend-based emission factors can be expressed in either basic prices (reflecting the cost of production at the factory gate) or purchaser prices (the final cost to the buyer, including taxes, transport, and trade margins).
+This means they include upstream emissions and account for the impacts of global trade, but they do not cover the use or end-of-life phases of a product.

-Usually, EE MRIOTs produce multipliers—emission factors—at an industry level, because this is how data on production and emissions are usually shared by countries.
+EE MRIOTs usually produce emission factors—also known as multipliers—at the industry level because countries commonly report production and emissions data aggregated by industry.
 Afterwards, this data may be disaggregated into the products that each industry produces.
 Depending on the use case, companies decide which set of emission factors to use: for calculation of emissions from investments (e.g. PCAF methodology) companies have to use industry emission factors; for purchased goods and services, it is advised to stick to product-based emission factors.

 The different types of EE MRIOTs